Helping restore the native landscape for over 50 years

 Whips are slender, live woody shrub material well-suited for very moist areas of stream edges, commonly used in conjunction with gabion structures, riprap, and geo-fabric.

-Please let us know about your bioengineering project and we’ll follow up with more information.
+Please let us know about your bioengineering project and we will follow up with more information.